bbartling/BAC0-GUI/README.md

 # bacnet-restapi

-This is a RESTful interface to retrieve data from BACnet building automation systems with typical industry standard BACnet read, writes, and release commands.
+This is a RESTful interface to retrieve data from BACnet building automation systems (BAS) with typical industry standard BACnet read, writes, and release commands.
+The idea is to run this app along side the BAS on a buildings LAN which is NOT a cloud environment.

 ## Overview